Shallange/testautomation-favorites-app/STORIES.md

 - [A1.1] A form with fields for title and author is displayed.
 - [A1.2] The "Lägg till ny bok" button remains disabled until both fields are filled.
 - [A1.3] When I click "Lägg till ny bok", the book appears in the "Mina böcker" tab
+- [A1.4](Edge-case) A book added with only whitespace is still added

 ---
 ## [U2] As a user, I want to be able to favorite a book